marakeby/beacon/README.md

 powerful features for the benefit of creation and presentation.

 ## Requirements
 The Beacon Editor is a java application that depends on [Java Run Time Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
-You need to download and install the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) for your operating system
+You need to download and install the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) for your operating system .

-##Download
+## Download
 Download the latest build from the builds directory [here](https://github.com/marakeby/beacon/blob/v1.1.0/Beacon/out/artifacts/Beacon_v1_1_0_jar/Beacon_v1.1.0_build14.jar).
 The windows and Mac executables are hosted on the [Beacon Editor website](https://bioinformatics.cs.vt.edu/beacon/download)

 ## Documentation
 You can download the User Manual in a pdf format from [here](https://bioinformatics.cs.vt.edu/beacon/documentation).
 For more generic SBGN resource check the following list
 * [SBGN Web site](http://sbgn.github.io/sbgn/)